el-grudge/bank-marketing/README.md

 - [x] promote top model to production
 - [x] deployment - model container
 - [x] add eda notebook from mleng week 7 to this docker
-- [ ] delete `import pandas as pd` from utils/data_preparation/prepare_data.py
+- [x] delete `import pandas as pd` from utils/data_preparation/prepare_data.py
-- [ ] move the split_train_test step from ingest block to prepare block
+- [x] move the split_train_test step from ingest block to prepare block
-- [ ] add evidently to mage requirements.txt
+- [x] add evidently to mage requirements.txt
 - [ ] use mlflow to track training / validation datasets
-- [ ] split data by season
+- [x] split data by season
-- [ ] remove line from train pipeline - train (transform) block - that selects 100 rows from data
+- [x] remove line from train pipeline - train (transform) block - that selects 100 rows from data
 - [ ] model monitoring in grafana
+- [ ] build model monitoring dashboard in grafana
 - [ ] trigger retraining if performance decrease (test with data from different season)
-- [ ] modify ingest to read data from personal github repo instead of uci url, to get data for specific season
+- [x] modify ingest to read data from personal github repo instead of uci url, to get data for specific season
 - [ ] documentation
 - [ ] unit tests
 - [ ] integration test